DanielFLopez1620/learning_ros2/m03_robot_description/m03_robot_description.md

     sudo apt-get install ros-humble-xacro
     sudo apt-get install liburdfdom-tools

-Also, when creating a package for a *robot_description*, you should add some new folders and dirs:
+Also, when creating a package for a *robot_description*, you should add some new dirs:

 * **/launch** For files that will be used to run multiple nodes, configure params like worlds and models, and taking advantage of rviz configurations.